David Martin (footballer, born 1986): Tranmere Rovers loan

-On 16 October 2009 he joined Tranmere Rovers on loan for a month.
-Martin competed for the number one jersey with Luke Daniels and played three league games for Tranmere before returning to Liverpool.
+On 16 October 2009, Martin joined Tranmere Rovers on loan for a month.
+He competed for the number one jersey with Luke Daniels and played three league games for Tranmere before returning to Liverpool.
 Martin was an unused substitute against Southampton.

 Leeds United loan

 On 26 November, Martin joined Leeds United on loan until 28 December to provide cover for the injured Shane Higgs and provide competition with Casper Ankergren and Alan Martin.
 Liverpool decided to not allow him to be available for Leeds' FA Cup games.
 Martin was named on the bench against Oldham Athletic, meaning he replaced Alan Martin as Leeds' sub goalkeeper whilst Higgs was injured.

 He made his debut for Leeds in the Football League Trophy Northern Section semi-final at Elland Road against Accrington Stanley.
-On 24 December he extended his loan by a further month, until 30 January, and Liverpool also gave him permission to play for Leeds against Manchester United F.C. in the FA Cup.
+On 24 December he extended his loan by a further month, until 30 January, and Liverpool also gave him permission to play for Leeds against Manchester United in the FA Cup.
 The loan extension was largely to do with Higgs suffering a further setback in his recovery from injury.
 Martin's loan deal was extended again on Transfer on deadline day (1 February) until 10 February 2010 after which he returned to Liverpool.